-Professor Clifford Stein joined Columbia University’s Industrial Engineering and Operations Research Department in 2001, where he has been conducting research in the areas of combinatorial optimization, scheduling, and network algorithms.
+Clifford Stein is interim director of the Data Science Institute, Wai T. Chang Professor of Industrial Engineering and Operations Research, and a Professor of Computer Science.
+He previously served as chair of the Industrial Engineering and Operations Research department and associate director of research for DSI.
+His research interests include the design and analysis of algorithms, combinatorial optimization, algorithms for big data, scheduling and algorithm engineering.
 Prior to joining Columbia, he spent nine years as an assistant and associate professor in the Dartmouth College Department of Computer Science.

 Discrete Mathematics for Computer Scientists.
 Addison Wesley.